-Stonehenge is one of many rings of standing stones built by the ancients in Britain, begun sometimes between 3000 and 2500 BC.
-More is known about Stonehenge in particular than other stone circles, in part because they are so well preserved, and also because real archaeological work has been done around it.
+Stonehenge is one of many rings of standing stones built by the ancient peoples in Britain, in this case on the Salisbury Plain.
+More is known about Stonehenge in particular than other stone circles because it was so well preserved that real archaeological work has been done around it.

 Or, you can buy your own desktop version from ThinkGeek: